Peter-Moller/sp-server-report/README.md

 `inspect_one_client.sh`
 `inspect_all_clients.sh`

 The first is intended for an interactive investigation of one specific client and the other for a mass-examination of a range of clients.
-In that case, the client list is an expected parameter to the script.
+In the first case, a client name is required and an optional number, specifying the number of days back to examine, may be given.
+In the second case, a client list is required.

 Both scripts are assumed to be run on the TSM server and requires a file, `tsm_secrets.env` (excluded from git), to be present in the directory of the repo.
 In that file, the `id` and `pwd` to be used by `dsmadmc` must be specified.
 It can also be a good place to put a `LANG` environment variable (I use `export LANG=sv_SE.UTF-8`).

-####inspect\_one\_client.sh
+#### inspect\_one\_client.sh
 It takes two parameters:

   1. Name of the client to look for